ThomBurt/12-Employee-Tracker/README.md

 THEN I am prompted to enter the employee’s first name, last name, role, and manager, and that employee is added to the database
 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+# Bonus
+Update employee managers.
+View employees by manager.
+View employees by department.
+Delete departments, roles, and employees.
+View the total utilized budget of a department—in other words, the combined salaries of all employees in that department.